a-synchronous/rubico.land/articles/a-synchronous-functional-programming-data-types.md

 ### Map

-The map data type is a collection of elements ordered by insertion order and can be accessed using keys of any data type.
+The map data type is a collection of elements ordered by insertion order that can be accessed using keys of any data type.
 Maps are similar to objects in many regards but with a few crucial differences:
   * In scenarios involving frequent insertions and deletions of elements, maps are more performant than objects.
   * Maps need to be first converted to plain objects before they can be serialized, e.g. via `JSON.stringify`
   * Map keys can be any value (including functions, objects, or any primitive), while object keys can only be strings or symbols.